FREE Case Review (866) 588-0600

 C.L.
 Mike Schmidt Published by C.L.
 Mike Schmidt

-The Stryker Corporation is prepared to issue yet another hip implant recall after receiving a higher than expected number of complaints over its LFIT V40 femoral heads.
-These devices are known to be widely used on both Accolade TMZF and Accolade 2 stems, as well as Meridian and Citation stems.
+Stryker Corporation is gearing up to announce another recall for its hip implants due to an elevated rate of complaints regarding its LFIT V40 femoral heads.
+These components are extensively utilized in conjunction with both the Accolade TMZF and Accolade 2 stems, in addition to the Meridian and Citation stems.

 Free Confidential Lawsuit Evaluation: If you or a loved one suffered complications from hip replacement surgery, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.